FlowFuse/website/src/blog/2024/07/how-to-setup-sso-saml-for-the-node-red.md

 ### Signing in Using SSO

 To sign in using SSO, users of your self-hosted FlowFuse must have a FlowFuse account created with an email ID associated with the domain configured with SSO.
 For more information, refer to [creating users in FlowFuse](/docs/admin/user_management/#creating-new-users).
-Additionally, the user must already be logged in with that email in browser.
+Additionally, the user must already be logged in with that email in the browser.

-1. Open your platform in the browser, Enter email address on the username/email feild.
+1. Open your platform in the browser, Enter the email address in the username/email field.
 2. Click on "Login".
 3. A Google tab will open, displaying the email addresses you are signed in with.
-Select the email address you entered to into the username/email feild.
+Select the email address you entered into the username/email field.

-*Note: Admin users will still be able to log in with their original FlowFuse username/password - this ensures they don't get locked out of the platform if there is a problem with the SSO configuratio*
+*Note: Admin users will still be able to log in with their original FlowFuse username/password - this ensures they don't get locked out of the platform if there is a problem with the SSO configuration*

 ## Conclusion